 This came to me via Travel A Bunch, a service that searches out deals for you and emails you every time they find a steal.
-The best part is it only costs $20, not per month, but PER YEAR.
-You can learn more and sign up here.
+The best part is you can try it out for free!

-So far I’ve seen some super tempting deals like $400 round trip to Taipei over Thanksgiving, low $500s to Sydney, Australia, and Bogota, Colombia for $200.
+So far I’ve seen some super tempting deals like $427 round trip to Taipei over Thanksgiving, $552 to Sydney, Australia, and Bogota, Colombia for $258.
 There have been other deals to Japan, Guatemala, Cuba, Malaysia, and Thailand all for under $500 as well.
 Even though not every deal will work with my schedule, every now and then the jackpot hits and I can get a super cheap flight which opens up way more of my travel budget for activities and accommodation.

 How Travel A Bunch Works